MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-linux-offline.md

 R Server has package dependencies for various platforms.
 The list of required packages can be found at [Package dependencies for Microsoft R Server](rserver-install-linux-hadoop-packages.md).

 You can list existing packages in /usr/lib64 to see what is currently installed.
 It's common to have a very large number of packages.
-You can do a partial string search to filter on specific filenames (such as lib* for files starting with lib.)

-  `ls -l /usr/lib64/lib*`
+You can do a partial string search to filter on specific filenames (such as lib* for files starting with lib.):  `ls -l /usr/lib64/lib*`

 > [!Note]
 > It's possible your Linux machine already has package dependencies installed.
 By way of illustration, on a few systems, only libpng12 had to be installed.